amritar/react-samples/README.md

 5. Start the server using `npm start`

-You will see this error.
+- You will see this error.
     ```
     Could not find a required file.
     Name: index.html
     Searched in: c:\code\personal-learning\react\react-samples\public
     ```
 This is progress!
-Create two folders `src`and `public`.
+- Create two folders `src`and `public`.
 You can change this as per the needs of your project.
 I've based this off the CRA structure for simplicity.
-    - Create `public`directory, `mkdir public`

-    Add an `index.html` file
+    - Create `public` directory, `mkdir public`.
+Add an `index.html` file within this folder:
     ```
         <!DOCTYPE html>
         <html lang="en">